arnewohletz/AllMyNotes/source/howto/sphinx/extending/extension.rst

 The arguments are expected in a certain order (see more under `Creating reStructuredText Interpreted Text Roles`_).
 The return value is a tuple containing two lists.
-The first contains any new nodes to be added to the parse tree, the second list contains error or warning messages to show the user (processors are defined to return errors instead of raising exceptions because the error messages can be inserted into the output instead of halting all processing.
+The first list contains any new nodes to be added to the parse tree, the second list contains error or warning messages to show the user (processors are defined to return errors instead of raising exceptions because the error messages can be inserted into the output instead of halting all processing.